HoiJean/djangoforbeginners-book/manuscript/conclusion.md

 * authorization
 * and more...

-The follow-up to this book, **Intermediate Django**, walks through building a production-ready Twitter clone using these advanced features.
+The follow-up to this book, [Intermediate Django](https://intermediatedjango.com/), walks through building a production-ready Twitter clone using these advanced features.
 It is the second in my three-part series on web development with Django: **Django for Beginners**, **Intermediate Django**, and **Advanced Django**.

 Sign up for the [Django for Beginners newsletter](http://eepurl.com/cRL-aP) for updates on new content and discounts on future books.